Shasthri/eca-draft/tutorials/devcs.setup.md

 ### New Developer Cloud Service Setup ###

-Oracle Developer Cloud Service now supports integration with Oracle Cloud Infrastructure Compute Classic and Oracle Cloud Infrastructure Object Storage Classic.
+Oracle Developer Cloud Service leverages integration with Oracle Cloud Infrastructure Compute Classic and Oracle Cloud Infrastructure Object Storage Classic to provide you with dedicated build servers.

 You can create virtual machines (VMs) on Oracle Cloud Infrastructure Compute Classic and use them to run builds of your projects.
 The archived build artifacts and Maven artifacts are stored on the containers of Oracle Cloud Infrastructure Object Storage Classic.